 The studies conducted by Rosenberg and colleagues are not free from ethical risk.
 For example, these studies use linguistic terms ("Black," "Asian," etc.) that are identical to the ones present in the OMB racial classification and the everyday racial discourse in the US (and elsewhere).
 For this reason, such studies may contribute to reinforcing beliefs about the essentiality and immutability of racial groups and human identity (Gannett 2004; Wills 2017).
 This type of ethical risk is most likely absent in research involving the monophyletic groups.
 Rosenberg and colleagues (2002) seem aware of the significant ethical risks involved in their research and explicitly try to distance themselves from racial discourse.
-To mitigate some of those risks, Rosenberg and colleagues try to reassure the public that their research is not about race (2005).7 More generally, one should not underplay the epistemic and ethical risks in population genetics research.
+To mitigate some of those risks, Rosenberg and colleagues try to reassure the public that their research is not about race (2005).
+More generally, one should not underplay the epistemic and ethical risks in population genetics research.
 The models, data, and results of population genetics influence the DNA Ancestry test industry, which feeds into popular conceptions of race.
-These tests can shape people's group identities through an idea of shared genetic ancestry, leading them to revisit their identity and react to the genetic knowledge in various ways (Reardon and Tallbear 2012; Roth and Ivemark
+These tests can shape people's group identities through an idea of shared genetic ancestry, leading them to revisit their identity and react to the genetic knowledge in various ways (Reardon and Tallbear 2012; Roth and Ivemark 2018; Panofsky and Donovan 2019).
+In this process, the abstract genetic clusters from population genetics are interpreted as cultural and historical groups (Bloom 2022).
+This process reinforces the view of groups as biologically and culturally homogeneous, and culture itself is seen as biologically rather than environmentally determined (Tallbear 2013).
+Thus, while scientists might try to reassure the public that their work is not about race, old and pernicious ideas about genetic determinism and essentialism might live on.
+These ideas can feed racism, extremism, and different forms of injustice (Kampourakis and Peterson 2023; Jackson 2022; Haddad 2024).
+12 Let's take stock.
+So far, I have shown that epistemic (including inductive) and ethical risks are present in the studies conducted by Rosenberg and colleagues (2002; 2005).
+These studies carry significant risk, requiring those geneticists to be extra careful in their strategies to mitigate possible errors and recognize the ethical implications of their work.
+These risks and implications are even higher when we consider downstream applications, such as the use of population genetics models in the industry of DNA Ancestry tests.
+Other types of research (e.g., on monophyletic groups) involve much lower risks and implications.
+Spencer's "parity of reasoning" argument (Section 3) simply does not consider how different kinds involve different levels and types of risk.
+His argument emphasizes that both kinds are real if they have modest epistemic utility, but it fails to notice how non-epistemic factors impact the use of each kind in science.
+Claims such as "X is a monophyletic group" and "X is a biological race" depend on non-epistemic value considerations.
+Many scientists know that, and this leads them to be more cautious about the latter claim than the former.
+This caution prompts scientists to carefully revise their work to avoid producing unnecessary harmful consequences to society (Douglas 2003).
+In the remainder of this section, I argue that Spencer's theory should demonstrate a similar sensitivity to non-epistemic value considerations.

-7 Some population geneticists emphasize the distinction between race and ancestry, while others tend to be ambiguous about it (Reich 2018a; 2018b).
+11 Some population geneticists emphasize the distinction between race and ancestry, while others tend to be ambiguous about it (Reich 2018a; 2018b).
 One example of the latter case is David Reich (Harvard).
 He is also among the scientists who emphasize the epistemic gains associated with referring to human continental populations.